 About the author

-Angela is a Research Development Specialist at Wellcome Collection with a background in film and sound archives.
-She has worked with artists and television producers on various archive film led projects.
-She co-curated ‘Here Comes Good Health’ and works with the exhibitions, publishing and policy teams on sourcing collections material.
+Angela is a research development specialist at Wellcome Collection with a background in film and sound archives.
+She has worked with artists and television producers on various archive-film-led projects.
+She co-curated ‘Here Comes Good Health!’ in 2012, and works with the exhibitions, publishing and policy teams on sourcing collections material.

 Try these next